elliottslaughter/task-bench-paper/reviews/response.md

 METG captures the average task granularity that can be supported.
 It is acceptable for some tasks to be smaller and others larger, as overheads will even out across tasks.

-A comparison with weak/strong scaling has been added in Section 5.6.

 Reviewer 4: